pysal/pysal/README.md

 solve a wide variety of computational geometry problems including graph construction from polygonal lattices, lines, and points, construction and interactive editing of spatial weights matrices & graphs - computation of alpha shapes, spatial indices, and spatial-topological relationships, and reading and writing of sparse graph data, as well as pure python readers of spatial vector data.
 Unike other PySAL modules, these functions are exposed together as a single package.

--   [graph](https://pysal.org/libpysal/generated/libpysal.graph.Graph.html) : `graph` provides tools for creating, analyzing, and manipulating graph structures.
-It allows users to work with spatial networks, perform graph-based computations, and leverage graph algorithms to understand spatial relationships and patterns.
-This module enhances the capability of PySAL to handle complex spatial network analysis and supports various graph operations for spatial data.

 -   [libpysal](https://pysal.org/libpysal) : `libpysal` provides foundational algorithms and data structures that support the rest of the library.
 This currently includes the following modules: input/output (`io`), which provides readers and writers for common geospatial file formats; weights (`weights`), which provides the main class to store spatial weights matrices, as well as several utilities to manipulate and operate on them; computational geometry (`cg`), with several algorithms, such as Voronoi tessellations or alpha shapes that efficiently process geometric shapes; (`graph`), provides tools for creating, analyzing, and manipulating graph structures.
 It allows users to work with spatial networks, perform graph-based computations, and leverage graph algorithms to understand spatial relationships and patterns; and an additional module with example data sets (`examples`).

 ### Explore